Phone, Tablet and GPS Mounts for a Ford Explorer

 Windshield and Vent Mounts for the Ford Explorer

-The iOttie Easy One Touch 5 Car Mount for SmartPhones provides an extendable rigid base combined with an expandable cradle.
-Unlike many similar mounts, the iOttie Easy One Touch 2 has an 8-inch extension feature.
+The iOttie Easy One Touch 5 Car Phone Mount provides an extendable rigid base combined with an expandable cradle.
+Unlike many similar mounts, the iOttie Easy One Touch 5 has an 8-inch extension feature.
 This extension is a welcome feature in the big Ford Explorer interior.
 The included cradle expands to by pressing the buttons on each side.
 The mount swivels 225 degrees.

 We recommend using this on the vent to the left of the display.